CheshireCaat/puppeteer-with-fingerprints/README.md

 After running the updated code, a new fingerprint will be applied each time, so the scores will be different for each run.

+## Common problems

+You can find information about known issues related to updates, as well as ways to solve them in [this](https://github.com/CheshireCaat/browser-with-fingerprints/blob/master/MIGRATION.md) guide.

 ## Launching the browser

 You can launch the browser in two different ways.
 There are two methods for this - **launch** and **spawn**.